 - Transferred Debt This debt represents the value of assets transferred to other Public Bodies.
 The value of these assets was determined by the amount of related outstanding loan at the time of transfer. - Deferred Capital Receipts Sales of Airport Shares 80.1% of the shares held in Norwich Airport Ltd. by Norfolk County Council and Norwich City Council were sold in March 2004 to Omniport Ltd. £1m of the total sale price is payable after 15 years or, should Omniport sell its interest before then, at the time of the sale.
 The City Council's share of this deferred capital receipt is £400,000. - Deferred Capital Receipts Livestock Market -the Livestock Market was sold in July 2010, the purchaser withheld £800,000 relating to the area of the cattle market as this is leased back to the Council.
-The monies have to be paid over in 10 years' time or sooner if the cattle market is resited.
-The monies due are treated as a soft loan and discounted. - In February 2014 the Council advanced £1m to Lloyds Banking group as part of the Local Authority Mortgage Scheme.
+The monies have to be paid over in 10 years' time or sooner if the cattle market is re-sited.
+The monies due are treated as a soft loan and discounted.
+On 30 March 2017 the council completed the sale of the livestock market and received £800,000. - In February 2014 the Council advanced £1m to Lloyds Banking group as part of the Local Authority Mortgage Scheme.
 The Scheme is aimed at first time buyers; the advance reflects the Council's share of financial assistance through the provision of an indemnity.
 This indemnity will be in place for a fixed five year period; at the end of this term, the advance will be returned to the Council.
-No calls have been made on the indemnity during the year
+No calls have been made on the indemnity during the year.